su77ungr/sero/README.md

 Blog substitute for my project "DIY Samsung 'The Sero' ROTATING TV".
 I had to register to play Halo, so hi.

 "This is the kind of project worth setting up permanently, rather than recycling the components for future projects.
 It’s notably ingenuitive and shows that you don’t need name-brand hardware to get modern technology in your home." - Tom's Hardware

-featured in: MagPiMagazine; hackster.io; Tom's Hardware and others.
 <br><br>

 <h1> Prerequisites </h1>